Ken Adam: England

 The combination of his brother Dieter at the age of nine having a fight with a playground bully wearing a Hitler Youth uniform and the increasing discrimination against Jews convinced their parents to send Klaus and Dieter to Craigend Park boarding school in Edinburgh.
 Upon arrival Klaus anglicised his name to Kenneth and eventually Ken while his brother Dieter changed his to Denis.
 Their oldest brother Peter was at the time studying law at the University of Clermont-Ferrand in France and decided to move to England and complete his studies there.

-The rest of the Adam family stayed in Germany as Adam's father felt that the Nazis were only a temporary aberration and they would wait it out.
-Things however continued to deteriorate with Jewish stores being boycotted and targeted for attacks in April 1933.
+The rest of the family stayed in Germany, as Adam's father felt that the Nazis were only a temporary aberration and they could wait it out.
+Things, however, continued to deteriorate, with Jewish stores being boycotted and targeted for attacks in April 1933.

-During the summer of 1933, Max Reich, a senior employee of the family business, and then Fritz Adam were arrested.
+In the summer of 1933, Max Reich, a senior employee of the family business, and then Fritz Adam were arrested.
 Reich was a member of the SS and leader of the business's Nazi cell.
-Reich was eventually released and Fritz Adam was released and put under house arrest for three days.
+Reich was eventually released, and Fritz Adam was released and put under house arrest for three days.
 Inquiries determined that a former employee who had been dismissed for dishonesty had accused the two men of unfair dismissal and conspiring to maintain undeclared funds in Switzerland.
-It took two weeks to disprove both allegations and no charges were laid against either man.
+It took two weeks to disprove both allegations, and no charges were laid against either man.

 Reluctantly coming to the conclusion that Jews had no future in Germany, Fritz, Lilli and Loni, as well as some of Ken's aunts and uncles, fled to England in the summer of 1934.
 The family eventually settled in the Hampstead area of London the following year.